 - If you want to start anticipating the types of decisions you may need to be prepared to inform for over long time frames as the pandemic and pandemic response enter (or re-enter) different phases, review our four-part taxonomy of decisions (which COVID-END is now using to create inventories of evidence and possibly a searchable database in future)

-Follow @covid_e_n_d on Twitter to keep abreast of new developments in using the best available research evidence to support decision-making about COVID-19.
+Join the COVID-END Community and follow @covid_e_n_d on Twitter to keep abreast of new developments in using the best available research evidence to support decision-making about COVID-19.

 Also consider checking back regularly on webpages like this one that provide resources to support decision-makers.